What Are Flying Squirrels?

-Southern flying squirrels prefer to feed on things such as seeds or nuts, berries, lichens, fresh leaves and flowers, while the Northern flying squirrel prefers lichens and fungi, but both are frequent visitors to backyard bird-feeders so if a food source is readily available, they may stay close and nest in attics or the wall voids of your home.
+Southern flying squirrels prefer to feed on seeds or nuts, berries, lichens, fresh leaves, and flowers, while the Northern flying squirrel prefers lichens and fungi.
+Still, both are frequent visitors to backyard bird-feeders, so if a food source is readily available, they may stay close and nest in attics or the wall voids of your home.

 Are Flying Squirrels Dangerous?

 Any human contact with squirrels or other rodents or wildlife can be dangerous as they are known carriers of fleas, mites, ticks, and many dangerous diseases, including rabies.
 Also, if they are nesting in your home or business, they can cause damage to insulation with their feces and urine, to the structure of your property with their constant gnawing and chewing.
 They can also chew on electrical wires, posing a fire hazard.

 What Does It Take To Get Rid Of Flying Squirrels?

 Taking care of flying squirrels should be left to the wildlife control professionals.
 These pests can become dangerous if they feel threatened and are not properly handled.
 At Parkway, our technicians are highly trained in the proper methods to deal with flying squirrels.
 Contact our office to discuss a flying squirrel control program that fits your needs.